-The Communications system consists of a satellite in orbit around Mars, over the Mars One settlement, one in orbit around the sun, and existing ground stations on Earth.
+The communications system consists of a satellite in orbit around Mars, over the Mars One settlement, one in orbit around the sun, and ground stations on Earth.

 The satellite over the Mars settlement is an areostationary satellite, the Mars equivalent of a geostationary satellite.
 It is always in the same place in the sky on Mars, receiving data from the settlement and transmitting it to Earth.
 On Earth the data is received by ground stations using large satellite dishes.
 The areostationary satellite enables almost 24/7 communication, which is interrupted only when Mars is in between the satellite and the Earth.